What Is Fracture Strength?

 In bending, the fibers/matrix of the material on the loaded side experience tensile stresses due to the elongation on the outer surface of the bend.
 That region of the material undergoes typical tensile distortions and failure.
 The fibers/matrix on the obverse side from the load experience compressive stresses as the inner face of the bend is shortened.
 The imposition of tensile and compressive stresses will, as the load increases, lead to crack initiation on the tensile side of the material.
 The cracking propagates partially or fully through the thickness of the material, depending upon various material properties.
 The displacements (strains) are generally so large in ductile materials that reliable measurements cannot be taken in the latter stages of the process.

 Fracture strength is generally tested in three “pure” forms, with the interpretation of the crossovers between these loading scenarios being a complex design process issue.
-Listed below are the tests conducted:
+Listed below are the most common tests:

 Testing fracture strength in manufacturing offers several important benefits, including: